gdagitrep/SlicePublic/FAQ.md

 - **q: How to pack the meal?**
 - a: You can order use and throw meal containers available on Amazon: [US](https://www.amazon.com/gp/search?ie=UTF8&tag=dsquare-20&linkCode=ur2&linkId=542dea51444b9da8476466c0e0bf9dbf&camp=1789&creative=9325&index=aps&keywords=use%20and%20throw%20lunch%20boxes)/[Canada](https://www.amazon.ca/gp/search?ie=UTF8&tag=dsquare-20&linkCode=ur2&linkId=542dea51444b9da8476466c0e0bf9dbf&camp=1789&creative=9325&index=aps&keywords=use%20and%20throw%20lunch%20boxes)

+- **q: How do I pay/get paid?**
+- a: As of now, the only way to do this is old-fashioned cash exchange.
+Use venmo or other services at your comfort.

 - **q: Is it legal to sell homemade food online?**
 - a: Slice ask you to follow a donation based approach.
 Instead of selling your food to others, consider it as a voluntary service to them, while the receiving party donates a desired amount to you.